 Foreign investment in China has several forms, such as joint ventures, wholly foreign-owned enterprises, participation in partnership enterprises, or mergers and acquisitions of Chinese domestic enterprises.
 Thus wholly foreign-owned enterprises remain the most common forms of foreign investment enterprises in China with a more than 58% share in the realised FDI in 2012 (WTO, 2014).
 In 2014, newly approved foreign-invested enterprises in China amounted to 23,778 (MOFCOM, 2015).
-Investment in China is regulated by several laws and related administrative regulations and rules.
-The approval and verification of investment projects is carried out by the State Council, i.e. the central China's National Development and Reform Commission (NDRC) and the Ministry of Commerce of the People's Republic of China (MOFCOM).
+Investment in China is regulated by several laws and related administrative regulations and rules.2 The approval and verification of investment projects is carried out by the State Council, i.e. the central China's National Development and Reform Commission (NDRC) and the Ministry of Commerce of the People's Republic of China (MOFCOM).
 Foreign investment enterprises must also register with the State Administration for Industry and Commerce (SAIC) or a provincial commercial department.
 Registration requirements are the same as for domestic enterprises, but may vary slightly depending on the sector of activity.
 For this purpose, NDRC published the Catalogue for the Guidance of Foreign Investment Industries.
 The last version of the catalogue was updated in 2015.
-Industries are placed into three categories based on how open they are to foreign investment: (1) encouraged, (2) restricted and (3) prohibited.
-It enables China's government to regulate FDI flows in China in compliance with the national development strategies and the Five-Year Plans.
-Although the number of restricted investment categories declined from 79 to 38 in 2011-2015, several restrictions that were removed in the November 2014 draft were reinstalled, and some of the new revisions appear to be more restrictive to foreign investors (The US-China Business Council, 2015).
+Industries are placed into three categories based on how open they are to foreign investment: (1) encouraged, (2) restricted and (3) prohibited.3 It enables China's government to regulate FDI flows in China in compliance with the national development strategies and the Five-Year Plans4.
+Although the number of restricted investment categories declined from 79 to 38 in 2011-2015, several restrictions that were removed in the November 2014 draft were reinstalled, and some of the new revisions appear to be more restrictive to foreign investors (The US-China Business Council, 2015).5

-14th International Scientific Conference "Economic Policy in the European Union Member Countries" September 14-16, 2016, Petrovice u Karviné, Czech Republic Conference Proceedings © Silesian University in Opava, School of Business Administration in Karvina, 2016
+Conference Proceedings © Silesian University in Opava, School of Business Administration in Karvina, 2016